Constantinople: Rise and Fall (A Brief History)

 what was constantinople city

-For more than a millennium, Constantinople was the capital of the Roman Empire, better known as the Byzantine Empire.
-Founded by Emperor Constantine the Great in the fourth century CE, Constantinople soon became a thriving metropolis and one of the largest cities in the world, reaching over half million inhabitants by the sixth century.
+For more than a millennium, Constantinople was the capital of the Eastern Roman Empire, better known as the Byzantine Empire.
+Founded by Emperor Constantine the Great in the 4th century CE, Constantinople soon became a thriving metropolis and one of the largest cities in the world, reaching over half a million inhabitants by the 6th century.
 Although the deadly plague decimated its population, medieval Constantinople remained a city of immense wealth and magnificent architecture.

 Thanks to its prime strategic position, and its formidable Theodosian walls, Constantinople was also an impregnable bastion.
 Throughout its long history, the city endured great fortune and terrible sieges until it finally fell to the Ottoman Turks in 1453.
 However, even under its new masters, Constantinople remained the imperial capital and retained its importance.
 Nowadays, the ancient city is known as Istanbul.